Ernst Posner: Leaving Germany

 In 1937 Albert Brackmann, the Director-General of the Privy State Archives, wrote a letter of recommendation vouching for Posner's archival abilities and popularity.
 Brackmann did this as a way to vouch for Posner under the early years of Hitler's Nuremberg Laws.
 Posner had to take leave of his various positions and in 1937 he and his wife, Kathe, decided to emigrate to the United States.
 Posner traveled to the United States for two months in the spring of 1938.
-With the help of friends, Eugene Andersons of American University in Washington, Waldo Gifford Leland of the American Council of Learned Societies, Solon J. Buck of the National Archives, Posner began to position himself within the world of archives in America.
+With the help of friends, Eugene Anderson of American University in Washington, Waldo Gifford Leland of the American Council of Learned Societies, Solon J. Buck of the National Archives, Posner began to position himself within the world of archives in America.
 At the National Archives he delivered the Good Friday 1938 lecture on the topic of German archival administration.
 However, the National Archives was reticent to offer employment to an alien.
 Posner then traveled to Harvard, Yale, the Rockefeller Foundation, and the Oberlander Trust looking for any type of employment.
 Since he was not successful, he eventually returned to Germany.
 In November 1938, after Kristallnacht, he was arrested and sent to the Sachsenhausen Concentration Camp.